ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 virtual void on_connected();
 ```

-This is called when a connection to this endpoint has been succesfully established.
+This is called when a connection to this endpoint is succesfully established.

 ```cpp
 virtual void on_disconnected();
 ```

-This is called when this endpoint has been lost and the controller instance is about to release the reference to the shared pointer.
+This is called when this endpoint is lost and the controller instance is about to release the reference to the shared pointer.

 #### NFC NDEF capable

-This class is inherited by all endpoints that have the capability of handling NDEF data.
+This class is the ancestor class for all endpoints which have the capability of handling NDEF data.

 User-facing API: